-- 1) inform, immediately and in writing, the Board of Directors of any significant critical issues or problems related to the Decree; - 2) report without delay to the Board of Directors and the Board of Statutory Auditors, for appropriate action, any ascertained violations of the Model that may result in the COMPANY INCURRING liability; - 3) Transmit, at the end of each fiscal year, a report to the Board of Directors and the Board of Statutory Auditors, indicating: (a) the activity carried out, with an indication of the budget used; (b) any anomalies and critical issues encountered; (c) any corrective or improvement initiatives implemented or to be undertaken; (d) the number of reports received; (e) the degree of application and compliance with the Model; (f) of the training on the Decree given during the reporting year; (g) the plan of activities to be carried out during the following year (alternatively, the plan of activities may also be contained in a separate document to be sent at the beginning of each year).
+- 1) inform, immediately and in writing, the Board of Directors of any significant critical issues or problems related to the Decree; - 2) report without delay to the Board of Directors and the Board of Statutory Auditors, for appropriate action, any ascertained violations of the Model that may result in the COMPANY INCURRING liability; - 3) Transmit, at the end of each fiscal year, a report to the Board of Directors and the Board of Statutory Auditors, indicating: (a) the activity carried out, with an indication of the budget used; (b) any anomalies and critical issues encountered; (c) any corrective or improvement initiatives implemented or to be undertaken; (d) the number of reports received; (e) the degree of application and compliance with the Model; (f) of the training on the Decree given during the reporting year; (g) the plan of activities to be carried out during the following year (alternatively, the plan of activities may also be contained in a separate document to be sent at the beginning of each year); - 4) forward to the Chief Executive Officer, and if necessary for information to the Board of Auditors, a semi-annual report on the progress of the plan of activities for the year in question, with timely indication of any changes made to it.

-The Board of Directors, the CEO and the Board of Statutory Auditors may convene the Supervisory Board whenever they deem it appropriate, to report on specific occurrences or facts or to discuss matters deemed to be of particular importance with regard to the application and observance of the Model; minutes must be taken of the relevant meeting to be delivered, in copy, to the Board.
+The Board of Directors, the Chief Executive Officer and the Board of Statutory Auditors may convene the Supervisory Board whenever they deem it appropriate, to report on specific occurrences or facts or to discuss matters deemed of particular importance with regard to the application and observance of the Model; minutes must be taken of the relevant meeting to be delivered, in copy, to the Board.

-In addition, the Supervisory Board may communicate the results of its inspection and supervisory activities to the heads of company Offices, if critical issues or areas for improvement emerge, with possible indication of the measures suggested to the Administrative Body.
-If approved by the Administrative Body, the heads of the Company Offices are required to eliminate the detected criticality and adopt the reported improvements, providing the Body with an action plan with an indication of the relevant timeframe.
+In addition, the Supervisory Board may communicate the results of its inspection and supervisory activities to the heads of company Departments, if critical issues or areas for improvement emerge, with possible indication of the measures suggested to the Administrative Body.
+If approved by the Administrative Body, the heads of company Departments are required to eliminate the criticality detected and adopt the reported improvements, providing the Body with an action plan with an indication of the relevant timeframe.